carriewright11/testing_template/01-intro.Rmd

 The course is intended for interesting people interested in interesting topics.

 **Curriculum:**
-The curriculum will cover guidelines of ITN and other words that it might think are misspelled like Informatics or genomic or TCGA or TCIA.
+The curriculum will cover guidelines of ITN and other words that it might think are misspelled like Informatics or genomic or TCGA or TCIA or TCPA or HTAN